 Helping a Loved One Lose Weight

-There are many things that can jolt people onto the path of healthier living.
+Many things that can jolt people onto the path of healthier living.
 It could be a serious medical diagnosis, the ending of a long-term relationship or something as simple as catching an unexpected glimpse of yourself in the mirror.
 The key to success is your desire for change.

 However, you may not be the person who has a problem.
 It might be a spouse or loved one that needs help, but they don't seem willing to take action.
 What's the best way to help them find their way back to fitness?